 When calculating startup costs, it's essential to consider both the market and the product you want to produce.
 In our infographic analysis, the startup cost of a lemonade stand in today's world would range from under $10 to almost $400 for a pre-fab stand ordered from the Internet and a fancy Breville juice extractor.

 When calculating start-up costs, keep in mind that you will likely need a few months of funding to cover expenses before you even open for business.
 And once you do begin operating, it likely will take a significant amount of time until the business is self-sustaining.
 When approaching banks and other lenders for money, try to include a substantial cushion for beginning operations to ensure you’ll have enough money to set up an office, take orders, hire employees if necessary, and cover other related costs

-In our infographic, we break down the dynamics of pricing a cup of lemonade, which are pretty typical across businesses.
+In our infographic, we break down the dynamics of pricing a cup of lemonade, which is pretty typical across businesses.
 You'll need to think about:

 - The volume of foot traffic